temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 Bash auto-completion relies on `bash-completion`.

-Install the software with the steps provided [here](https://github.com/scop/bash-completion#installation), or use your preferred package manager on your operating system.
+Install the software with the steps provided in the [bash-completion README](https://github.com/scop/bash-completion#installation), or use your preferred package manager on your operating system.

 To view different bash versions, go [here](https://repology.org/project/bash-completion/versions).